xaptum/xaptum-tpm/README.md

 ### Testing

+By default, the tests use a device-file-based TCTI.
+For this reason, `sudo` privileges may be required to run them.

+The tests can instead be build to use a TCP-socket-based TCTI, by using the CMake option `TEST_USE_TCP_TPM=ON`.

-The TPM tests require a [TPM 2.0 simulator](https://sourceforge.net/projects/ibmswtpm2/) running locally on TCP port 2321.
+If using the TCP-socket-based TCTI, the tests require a [TPM 2.0 simulator](https://sourceforge.net/projects/ibmswtpm2/) running locally on TCP port 2321.